yoyogias/botframework-sdk/specs/botframework-activity/botframework-cards.md

 `C6903`: Senders SHOULD NOT include `aspect` values if the media does not have a visual aspect ration and if no [`image`](#Media-card-image) field is supplied.

 `C6904`: Senders SHOULD NOT include values other than `16:9` or `4:3` unless it has knowledge that the receiver supports it.

+#### Media card duration

+The `duration` field describes the length of the media content without requiring a receiver to open the content.
+The value of the `duration` field is a string in [ISO 8601 duration format]((https://www.iso.org/iso-8601-date-and-time-format.html) [[3](#References)]).

+`C6920`: Senders SHOULD only send values in the ISO 8601 Duration format.
+Senders SHOULD NOT send times or time intervals in the `duration` field.

+`C6930`: Receivers SHOULD ignore `duration` fields they do not understand or which are in conflict with length encoded into the media.

 #### Media card value